Corona Rigidity: Independence results, II. Rigidity

 \begin{theorem}[{\cite[Theorem B]{vignati2018rigidity}}] Assume $\OCA+\MA_{\aleph_1}$.
 Let $A$ and $B$ be separable \cstar-algebras.
 Then all isomorphisms between $\mathcal Q(A)$ and $\mathcal Q(B)$ are topologically trivial. \end{theorem}

 The outline of the proof of Theorem~\ref{T.mainPFA} follows the proof of Theorem~\ref{T.Calkin}, but is much more difficult.
 First, even though one can stratify a general corona $\mathcal Q(A)$ (similarly to \S\ref{S.Strat}), the building blocks consist not of products of matrix algebras, but of products of finite-dimensional Banach spaces instead.
 The appropriate version of the `$\OCA$ lifting theorem' for reduced products of finite-dimensional spaces appears in~\cite[Lemma~5.10]{mckenney2018forcing}.
 Secondly, the assumptions of the \emph{isometry trick} do not apply in most coronas (Lemma \ref{lemma:partialiso}).
-The latter obstruction justifies the assumption of Martin's Axiom in Theorem~\ref{T.mainPFA}.
+The latter obstruction is the reason why we need to assume Martin's Axiom in Theorem~\ref{T.mainPFA}.

 The reader interested in the proof of Theorem~\ref{T.mainPFA} can find the details in ~\cite{vignati2018rigidity} and \cite{mckenney2018forcing}.

 As a consequence of Theorem~\ref{T.mainPFA} and Ulam-stability (\S\ref{S.Ulam}, in particular Theorem~\ref{thm:UlamAB}), we have the following extension of Corollary~\ref{cor:FAzerodim} to the non zero-dimensional setting.